-For the years ended June 30, 2019 and 2018, the Academy had an endowment spending rule that limited the spending of endowment resources to 5.50%, of the average fair value of the pooled endowment portfolio for the prior seven fiscal years.
+For the years ended June 30, 2020 and 2019, the Academy had an endowment spending rule that limited the spending of endowment resources to 6.0% and 5.50%, respectively, of the average fair value of the pooled endowment portfolio for the prior seven fiscal years.
 This rule was applied except in cases where the spending rate had been stipulated by the donor (typically 5.0%).